lyhue1991/eat_tensorflow2_in_30_days/english/Chapter6-3.md

 The time is mainly consumpted by two stages, data preparation and parameter iteration.

-We can increase the number of process to alleviate this issue if data preparation takes the majority of time.
+We can leverage multi-thread or multi-processor to alleviate this issue if data preparation takes the majority of time.

 However, if the majority of time is taken by parameter iteration, we need to use GPU or Google TPU for acceleration.